Portland Neighborhoods Guide

 • Suburbia at its best (or worst?), meaning you won't find much in character

-• Too far from the MAX stop at Willow Creek
+• Car-oriented; far from the MAX stop at Willow Creek

-A large, newer development of apartments and retail businesses at the NW corner of Hillsboro, Tanasbourne saw huge growth particularly in the 1990s when Intel Corporation hired thousands of people, many of them fresh out of college and relocating.
-There are a half dozen large apartment complexes in the area, which offer modern conveniences if not a ton of character (they mostly look alike).
-You would be able to rent these places over the phone from out of state if need be - they are all in For Rent Magazine.
+Tanasbourne is not a town or neighborhood but a large, modern mixed use (housing and retail) development located mostly the northeast corner of Hillsboro but several miles from downtown Hillsboro.
+Tanasbourne saw huge growth particularly in the 1990s when Intel Corporation hired thousands of people, many of them young professionals who could afford modestly upscale apartments.
+There are a half dozen large apartment complexes here that offer modern conveniences if not a ton of character (they mostly look alike).
+Because large complexes tend to have more vacancies than smaller apartment buildings, you may be able to rent from places over the phone from out of town if need be - they are all in For Rent Magazine.
+There are even more apartments north of the Sunset Highway (26) in Rock Creek.

-There are Safeway and Albertson's grocery stores and "Box" stores like a Target and a Barnes & Noble book store.
-There's a Bally Total Fitness gym and a 24-hour Fitness not much further away.
-The Regal Evergreen Theatre multiplex is here, too.
-There is also every fast food joint you can think of and many chain restaurants like Applebees, Old Chicago, etc. In short, if you're not big on high culture, you can meet most of your living needs within a few square miles in Tanasbourne; otherwise you'll be going into Portland.
+The area has pretty much all the suburban retail you could ever desire (or hate): gas stations, a Safeway grocery store as well as a Trader Joe's and a Whole Foods in the area plus big "box" stores like a Target and a Best Buy, numerous chain restaurants and fast food stores, and nearly a dozen individual Starbucks stores.
+There's a Barnes & Noble book store, too.
+All the national "chain" gyms have locations here - a Bally Total Fitness gym, a 24-hour Fitness, an LA Fitness.
+The Regal Evergreen Theatre multiplex movie theater is here, too.
+In short, if you're not big on high culture, you can meet most of your living needs within a few square miles in Tanasbourne; otherwise you'll be going into Portland.

 The newest retail development in Tanasbourne is the trendy Streets of Tanasbourne outdoor mall; like Bridgeport Village in Tualatin, this newer outdoor mall has a variety of slightly upscale stores and restaurants.

-Tanasbourne would be more attractive for commuters into Portland if the MAX light rail came closer to it; instead, you must take the Trimet #47 and #48 buses to a nearby MAX station.
-Otherwise, Tanasbourne is most attractive if you want to live close to Intel or another nearby business and don't want to commute from the city.
-Orenco Station is a more desirable area for that reason, but you will probably find more apartment options at Tanasbourne and probably cheaper rents.
+Otherwise, Tanasbourne is most attractive if you want to live in modern housing close to Intel or another nearby business and don't want a long commute to/from Portland.
+Orenco Station might be a more desirable area for that reason (closer to a MAX station, perhaps even walk to Intel), but you will probably find more apartment options at Tanasbourne and probably cheaper rents.
+Students attending nearby PCC Rock Creek might find the area convenient as well.

 Links:Streets of Tanasbourne